Even though they’re one of the biggest tech giants around, many people still don’t know what Atlassian is and what they do.

 In essence, Atlassian is a software company that provides solutions for Agile teams looking to cooperate better.

-Additionally, Atlassian looks to improve the notion of collaboration company-wide for all of their clients, not just for the development department.
-To empower DevOps, HR, Sales, Marketing and Engineering to have the same objective in mind.
+Atlassian looks to improve the notion of teamwork company-wide for all of their clients.
+To empower DevOps, HR, Sales, Marketing, IT, Design and Engineering to have the same objective in mind.

 Could your business accomplish its goals better?
 Could projects be managed more efficiently?
 Have you noticed that information just doesn’t seem to reach all the right people, and if it does, it’s confusing?